-The idea for this post has sat in my ideas folder for quite some time, but as Christmas approaches, as well as a move, it seems an especially fitting time to reflect upon all the stuff that has accumulated in our lives, and all of the stuff that is yet to come.
+The idea for a post on how to be a minimalist (with a “generous” extended family) has sat in my ideas folder for quite some time, but as Christmas approaches, as well as a move, it seems an especially fitting time to reflect upon all the stuff that has accumulated in our lives, and all of the stuff that is yet to come.
 Note: if you know me and you think this post is written about you specifically, you’re wrong.
 This post is written about a lot of people just like you.

 First, the title ‘minimalist’ varies from person to person, so for the sake of this post, I’m going with the definition given at The Minimalists:

 Minimalism is a tool to rid yourself of life’s excess in favor of focusing on what’s important—so you can find happiness, fulfillment, and freedom.

 Life’s excess most often takes the form as STUFF.
 In an effort to not be STUFF focused, I try to only buy what we need or what I or my family can truly enjoy.
 Because there are seven members of this family all with different needs and wants, likes and dislikes, we still have quite a bit of stuff lying around.
 And while I’m known to cast away items with nary a second thought, there are the sentimentalists and hoarders hiding in the ranks of my home who carefully hide their treasures and keepsakes.
 I don’t impose minimalism on my family like a dictator, but try to model it the best I can.
 I also think the term minimalism is just the latest in a string of ways to make simple, intentional living trendy.
 So in a nutshell, I consider us minimalists (you might not) but we’re striving to live a life not focused on STUFF, but our faith, our family, and fun experiences we can share together.
 If you want to know how to be a minimalist, my perspective is one in many you should consider.